sparkflows/sparkflows-docs/docs/user-guide/scheduler/index.rst

 **Issue Details**

-Let's assume the Cron Expression has been copied from external website.
+Let's assume the Cron Expression has been copied from external website like http://www.cronmaker.com/.
 Then one tries to run the Pipeline and the job fails.

 **Resolution**